dotkernel/dot-log/docs/book/v3/configuring-writer.md

 The `priority` key does not affect the errors that are written.
 It is a way to organize writers, for example:

-* 1 - FILE
+* 1: FILE
-* 2 - SQL
+* 2: SQL
-* 3 - E-mail
+* 3: E-mail

-The most important things to write in the file, the sql or e-mail are usually fails because the servers can be external and offline, but the file is on the same server.
+The most important things to write in the file, the SQL or E-mail are usually fails because the servers can be external and offline, but the file is on the same server.

 The `priority` key is optional.